jyotib652/library-mgmt-api/Readme.md

     'api/auth/get-details/'  --> to get details about the user including token (akin to login) 'api/auth/delete-own-ac/<uuid:pk>/'  --> to delete a user's own account

+    While Using the token, please add the string "Token" prefix before the token, like:

+    Token XXXXXXXXXXYYYYYYYYYYYYYYYYYYYYYYZZZZZZZZZZZZZZZ